III-Derek/USRA-2024/README.md

 Student: XinYe(Derek) Cheng

 Thanks: Thank you for everyone in Professor Campbell's research group who helped me, and Ivan O. Shevchenko who worked on this previously.
+Big thank you to Professor Campbell!